Exclusive!

 celebrating Christmas.
 They get together with friends

 in the living room.
-There is sheet music of Bird
+Bird

-herself on the piano.
+accompanying herself on the piano.

 Mum and dad